abeaderstadt/ml_regression_beaderstadt/peer_review.md

 *Improvement Suggestion:* Adding some visualization here of predicted vs actual charges for both models would make the improvement easier to “see” visually.

 ## 4. Reflection Quality (Are insights well thought out?)
 Her reflections are solid.
-She talks about challenges like skewed target values and encoding, and she gives good ideas for next steps.
-Overall her notebook shows that she understands regression workflows.
+She talks about challenges like skewed target values and encoding, and she gives good ideas for her next steps.
+Overall her notebook definitely shows that she understands regression workflows.
 Great job Sabriya!